udayckumar/udayckumar/README.md

 -->
 I am Uday!

-An experienced software engineer with proven experience as a developer; leading tech teams of various strength and wearing a new hat every now and then - with ever growing curiousity.
+An experienced software engineer with proven experience as a developer and a get-it-done attitude towards any situation at hand; leading tech teams of various strength and wearing a new hat every now and then - with ever growing curiousity.
 Always willing to learn and know more on path untravelled.

 - 🔭 I’m actively building large scale distributed systems on Java & Python tech stack